Stories of Arda Home Page

 “Most people may see it as being forced to serve someone who deposed you.”

 I smiled.
 “But I am not most people,” I said.
-“I see it for what it is: a steward surrendering his charge and continue to serve his king.
+“I see it for what it is: a steward surrendering his charge and continuing to serve his king.
 It is a reason for pride and joy, not resentment.
 But what would the king need a steward for?”

-It would be remiss of me not to point out to him, thus I said, “I am sure you know that the stewardship was not hereditary to begin with.
+It would be remiss of me not to point out to him, so I said, “I am sure you know that the stewardship was not hereditary to begin with.
 The King is free to choose his Steward from any lords of Gondor.”

 He raised his eyebrows.
-“Who?”
+“Who could that be?”

 “Pardon, my lord?”

-“If I am to get rid of the House of Húrin, since they have dared to usurp the ruling authority for hundreds of years, who would you recommend as my steward?
+“If I am to rid myself of the House of Húrin, since they have dared to usurp the ruling authority for hundreds of years, who would you recommend as my steward?
 You know the lords of Gondor better than I do.”

 “Ah.
 Let me think.
 My cousins the lords of Dol Amroth are all valiant and true.
 Elphir is out of the question, since he will be the next Prince.
-Erchirion is a great captain but has little patience for mundane matters which unfortunately a Steward would have to bear with.
+Erchirion is a great captain but has little patience for mundane matters which unfortunately a Steward must bear with.
 Amrothos is more interested in numbers and books than in people.
-And they both know little of Gondor other than Minas Tirith, Belfalas and Pelargir.
-The lords of other fiefs, their care is mostly on their own land, they may not have the required understanding of Gondor as a whole.
-And there are some who certainly should not be the Steward!
-I should not mention their names to you at this stage.”
+And they both know little of Gondor beyond Minas Tirith, Belfalas and Pelargir.

-He nodded encouragingly, “Pompous ass, I gather?”
+He nodded encouragingly, “Pompous asses, I gather?”

-“Yes, arrogant enough without a new rank to increase their pride.
-There are other valiant men of high Númenorean descent in Minas Tirith, with some tutelage they could learn about the fiefs …” I suddenly realized that Aragorn was trying to suppress his mirth.
+“Indeed.
+Arrogant enough without a new rank to inflate their pride.
+There are other valiant men of high Númenorean descent in Minas Tirith, with some tutelage they could learn about the fiefs …”

 “You are having your amusement at my expense,” I said, as I realized what he was doing.
 “Very well, at the risk of being a fool who sings his own praise, I admit: if we talk about trainings and qualities, I seem to be most suitable to serve the king as his steward.”